arnicas/interactive-vis-course/Week7/README.md

     .ticks(5);
 ````

-### Labeling Lines

-This was harder than expected, because of the data being at the "group" level.

-See my [multiple_lines_labels.html](multiple_lines_labels.html) for the data-attachment solution using datum, following Mike Bostock's example.
-It requires checking for empty values in the data set, or it errors.
-I also used a y-axis threshold to set which lines get labelled, which works with this data because those "high" lines are quite separate from each other.

-The alternate way is to use the data in the group `g` level, and just append text if the country names matches the ones you know are outliers, as in http://bl.ocks.org/theopenwindow/raw/71372a9217c2053febd2/

-## More D3 and JS Convenience Functions

-###D3 Nest:
+###D3 Nest

-Luis's data is long-form, with a column for country, and another for year.
+This data set is long-form, with a column for country, and another for year.
 Grouping by country is the most useful way to handle it for plotting it.
 You can see an excerpt in **[data/deaths_04yearsold_excerpt.csv](data/deaths_04yearsold_excerpt.csv).**

 ````
 var dataset =  d3.nest()